ddionisio/MateAnimator/README.md

 * Material property track - for animating shader variables.
 * Some glitches with mouse events.
 * Refactor the entire UI code...(might as well create a new project)
-* Camera transition fixes (too glitchy and poorly written, maybe do something like UE4's director)
+* Camera transition fixes (too glitchy, maybe do something like UE4's director)

 License
 =======